hrbigelow/streamvis/README.md

 to the client log file but with the added convenience of being on the machine running the server.
 Then, in the event of a crash (of either the app, or the server), the log file is conveniently located.

+## Append-only logging

+When the `DataLogger` or the server write to a log file, it is always append-only.
+Neither one will truncate an existing log file.
+This design is in line with the semantics of logging.
+Semantically, the `DataLogger::clear` function call produces a message to empty the server state.
+This effectively removes any data that has accumulated up until that point in the log.

 # Example Application